Hjalpa/TagPro-SoundPacks/README.md

     degreeup        (when you get a higher degree) teleport        (when a portal gets used)

-Ask [me](https://reddit.com/user/wilcooo "/u/wilcooo") on reddit to upload your SoundPack to this repository.
-This will make it easier to find for users of this script.
+Ask [me](https://reddit.com/user/wilcooo "/u/wilcooo") on reddit to upload your SoundPack to this repository and to embed it in the script.